EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Militant Afro-optimism: South Africa as continental spokesperson
+Afro-optimism activism: South Africa as continent spokesperson

 BRICS as resistance lever against Western trade policies